 "Yeah, right Hannibal.
 You know Maggie's going to rip you a new one because you caught another bullet.
 This is getting to be a regular and unwanted habit with you."
 Hank stated.

 "Not until she takes care of you first, Hannibal.
 Shotgun's covered with your blood.
 When we get you inside, I'll take care of your horse."
-Hank stated as he motioned for the two men to climb back into the captured jeep and he let go of the bridle.
-Hank climbed into the driver's side and followed Hannibal as he slowly rode over to the doctor's house a couple of blocks away.
+Hank stated as he motioned for the two men to climb back into the captured jeep as he released bridle.
+Hank jumped into the driver's side and followed Hannibal as he slowly rode over to the doctor's house a couple of blocks away.
 When they arrived in front of the house, Hank hit the horn of the jeep to let the doctor know they were outside and she needed to come out.

 Maggie heard the horn and walked out onto the porch and was immediately worried at the sight of an unmoving and slumped over Hannibal on the back of a sweat covered Shotgun standing in the driveway behind her GMC Jimmy.
-There was a black Jeep pulling up behind them with Hank Thompson at the wheel with two men she'd never seen before.
-She saw Hannibal slumped over in the saddle and as Maggie got closer she could see the blood all over the horse's shoulders and she knew exactly what it meant.
-Hannibal had caught another bullet to add to his collection of wounds and scars.
+To make matters worse, she spotted a black Jeep pulling up behind them, but she recognized the driver as Hank Thompson with two men she'd never seen before.
+But her first concern was Hannibal, so as she got closer, Maggie saw the blood all over the horse's shoulders and Hannibal nearly falling out of the saddle, and she knew what it meant, Hannibal had caught another bullet to add to his collection of wounds and scars.

-Once they were inside the house in the light, Maggie could see the other men were in pretty bad shape themselves.
-She could also see the large hole in Hannibal's left shoulder, as it was seeping blood through the dark tiger striped shirt he was wearing.
-She motioned to the two men to follow her to the back and they helped Hannibal onto the gurney and laid down.
+Once they were inside the house in the light, Maggie could see the other men were in pretty bad shape themselves, and she also saw the giant hole in Hannibal's left shoulder as he stood between them, as the blood drained through that hole and soaked the dark tiger striped shirt he was wearing.
+So, as they made their way towards the back of the house and the clinic and the two men helped Hannibal onto the gurney and assisted him with laying down.

-"Sure doc."
-Dominic stated as he unlaced Hannibal's muddy boots and pulled them off.
-Hawke removed Hannibal's web belt with his equipment and both men helped Hannibal to sit up and took off his shirt.
-Dominic unbuttoned and pulled off Hannibal's black fatigue pants, leaving him only wearing a black bloody t-shirt with a large hole in it over the left shoulder and his underwear.
-Santini grabbed a blanket off the shelf to cover the injured man to keep him warm since there was a chill in the air.
+"Sure doc," Dominic stated as he unlaced Hannibal's muddy boots and pulled them off with Hawke removing Hannibal's web belt with his equipment, and both men helped Hannibal to sit up and take off his shirt.
+Dominic then pulled off Hannibal's black fatigue pants, leaving him only wearing a bloody black t-shirt with a large hole in it and his underwear.
+Seeing several blankets on a shelf, Santini grabbed one to cover the injured man and keep him warm since there was a chill in the air.

-Hawke took the scissors from the doctor, cut off the t-shirt and saw the bleeding bullet wound in Hannibal's left shoulder and looked over at his face and noticed his eyes were now closed and body relaxed.
-Hawke took note of the dog tags Hannibal was wearing around his neck, so he picked up the two silver tags and looked at the name on them of John J. Smith, US Army.
-Hawke just had to smirk at the cliché of a name and laid the tags gently back down on the injured man's chest.
+So, Hawke took the scissors, cut off the t-shirt and saw the bleeding bullet wound in Hannibal's left shoulder before looking over at his face and noticing his eyes closed, and body relaxed.
+Hawke took note of the dog tags around Hannibal's neck, so he picked up the two silver tags and looked at the name on them, John J. Smith, US Army, to which Hawke smirked at the cliché of a name and laid the tags gently back down on the injured man's chest.

-Maggie came over and checked Hannibal's pulse and breathing and noticed the tags on the ball chain around his neck.
-She shook her head.
+Maggie returned to the gurney to check Hannibal's pulse and breathing and saw the tags on the chain around his neck and shook her head.
 "He always puts those on when he thinks he might get hurt.
 He likes to think they bring him luck."